Explore Sicily:

 Down to the south coast for a cooking class with lunch, learn to make Sicilian classics like caponata, timballo and cannoli.
 Afternoon visit to the evocative archaeological site of ancient Selinus: bastion on the western edge of Greek ruled Sicily with the remains of temples and civic areas on a bluff above the Mediterranean Sea.
 Evening free in Palermo.

-Transfer to Modica with a stop in central Sicily for a visit with an archaeologist who is an expert on the area’s ancient remains: the most magnificent and extensive ancient Roman mosaic cycle ever discovered at the Villa Romana at Casale and the artifacts now housed at the museum at Aidone including spectacular objects recently recovered from US museums.
+Transfer to Modica with a stop in central Sicily for a visit with an archaeologist who is an expert on the area’s ancient roots: visit the extensive remains of the ancient city of Morgantina and see the artifacts recovered from the city which are now housed at the museum at Aidone.
+The museum has become known as the the museum of legality as it displays stolen antiquities that have been recovered from museums worldwide thanks to decades long diplomatic efforts and legal battles against the archeomafia.
 Check-in at our lovely hotel in Modica, an ancient rupestrian settlement that is now a lively cultural center in the Iblean mountains, and supper on your own.

 day 6 Modica, sesame seeds, Noto

-Guided tour of Modica with a modicano, structures of the original city were built onto caves on the steep sides of a gulley (seen clearly in our hotel), much of the historical center was rebuilt in the exuberant Sicilian baroque after a massive earthquake in 1693 and the city preserves vestiges from its stint as county seat during centuries of Spanish dominion.
+Visit Modica where structures of the original city were built onto caves on the steep sides of a gulley (seen clearly in our hotel), much of the historical center was rebuilt in the exuberant Sicilian baroque after a massive earthquake in 1693 and the city preserves vestiges from its stint as county seat during centuries of Spanish dominion.
 See medieval frescoes in a rupestrian church, learn about and taste Aztec chocolate and traditional pastries and enjoy some time to explore on your own.
 Pastry lab and lunch with a young pastry chef and his mamma who have spearheaded the movement to save the near extinct local sesamo d'Ispica.
 Afternoon in Noto with ever more baroque architecture, traditional pastries, shops and cafès.
 Supper on your own in Modica.

 day 7 Palazzolo Acreide & Siracusa

 Day trip high up on the Iblean plateau to a family farm that produces cheese in their dairy and continues the sausage tradition of Palazzolo Acreide: have a taste of zabbina / ricotta straight from the cauldron, learn to make scacce and ravioli that are served as part of a decadent lunch.
-Afternoon on Ortigia, the charming peninsula where the ancient Greek's founded the mighty city of Siracusa with archaeological sites, the spectacular basilica of Santa Lucia, cafès, shops and enoteche for a seaside aperitivo plus a stop to see Caravaggio's Burial of St. Lucy.
+Afternoon on Ortigia, the charming peninsula where the ancient Greek's founded the mighty city of Siracusa with archaeological sites, the spectacular basilica of Santa Lucia, cafès, shops and enoteche for a seaside aperitivo.
 Supper on your own in Modica.

 day 9 Messina & Reggio Calabria

-Travel up the coast to see Caravaggio in Messina and lunch on typical tavola calda / Sicily's typical savory snacks and Messina’s justly famous granita / slush.
-Take the ferry across the Fretum Siculum / Strait of Messina and head down to Reggio Calabria to see the spectacular Bronzes of Riace: two greater than life size Greek bronzes that were prized in antiquity, lost in an ancient shipwreck and found 1,500 years later on the floor of the Ionian sea just off the coast of Calabria.
+Travel up the coast to see Caravaggio in Messina and take the ferry across the Fretum Siculum / Strait of Messina for a casual seaside lunch in Scilla (mythical counterpart to Charybdis): fresh fish and gorgeous views (kind of like the Amalfi Coast but without all the people) .
+Just down the coast at Reggio Calabria see the spectacular Riace Bronzes: two greater than life size Greek bronzes that were prized in antiquity, lost in an ancient shipwreck and found 1,500 years later on the floor of the Ionian sea just off the coast of Calabria.
 Evening on your own in Linguaglossa.

 day 11 departure